okj/streaming-webhook/README.md

-# kissmovies-webhook
+# streaming-webhook
- Simple script that scrapes new additions to kissmovies and sends them as a Discord webhook them as a webhook over Discord
+ Simple script that scrapes new additions to different streaming sites and sends them as a Discord webhook

 ## Setup